You need planning permission for most building work, or if you want to change the use of a building or a piece of land.

 If your property falls within an Article 4 Direction area, you may not have permitted development rights so would need to apply for permission.

 You can find out what permitted development rights your property has by completing our online request form.
-We will respond to your enquiry within 7 working days.
+We will respond to your enquiry within 21 days.

 Silver End Conservation Area is subject to an Article 4 direction which removes some of the permitted development rights for this area.
 This means you need permission for certain work in that area.

 Work on a protected tree

 Before you carry out work on a tree, you need to check if you need permission.